xiaobo-liu/xiaobo-liu.github.io/_pages/software.md

 layout: page
 permalink: /software/
 title: Software
 description: I share my code and data to support open and reproducible research.
-Below is the software I’ve <i>contributed to</i>.
+Here is a list of software I’ve <i>contributed to</i>.
 nav: true
 nav_order: 2
 ---